caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

       which to get the y values.
 These process variables can be array process variables, such as Waveforms, or they can be scalar process variables with only a single value.
-The variables have to be separated by a semicolumn (see above).
+The variables have to be separated by a semicolon (see above).
       There are eight possible kinds of traces as seen in the following table.
 The traces for a given plot do not all have to be of the same kind - they can be mixed.
 (In the table Nx is the number of